 The majority of exploration costs are in United States dollars or Tanzanian schillings.
 Accordingly, foreign exchange fluctuations may adversely affect the Group's financial position and operating results.
-The Group utilises exchange rate hedging where appropriate.
+The Group will utilise exchange rate hedging in the future if appropriate.